ukhsa-collaboration/intreeactive/README.md

 the publication by [Bjorn-Mortensen et al (2016)](https://www.nature.com/articles/srep33180#MOESM3), and metadata is randomly generated using names and lore from Tolkein's universe.

-Simply run the command below:
+Simply run the command below for the full example dataset:

 ```
 intreeactive --tree example/tb_in_middle_earth_tree.new --metadata example/tb_in_middle_earth_metadata.csv \